Real estate survey flips gender stereotypes

 Both genders were close on basements, with 16 percent of men and 13 percent of women citing them as essential.

 Men were hesitant to commit, however, with 15 percent saying they planned to stay in their current home forever, while women came in at 24 percent.
-[Wall Street Journal] — Sean Stewart-Muniz
+[WSJ] — Sean Stewart-Muniz